Warfarin is a very important an d widely-used drug in preventing the

 Eat a normal,

-Make any diet changes.
+balanced diet.
+Talk to your doctor before you Make any diet changes.
 Do not eat large amounts of leafy green vegetables.

 Leafy green vegetables contain Vitamin

-contain large amounts of Vitamin K. Too much Vitamin K can lower the
+K. Certain vegetable oils alsocontain large amounts of Vitamin K. Too much Vitamin K can lower the

 effect of COUMADIN.